 - Written Communication

-Administrative employees have to operate a variety of technological tools, ranging from Microsoft Office Suite to WordPress to online scheduling programs.
-They also have to use, and often maintain, office equipment such as faxes, scanners, and printers.
+Administrative employees have to operate a variety of technological tools, ranging from the Microsoft Office Suite to WordPress to online scheduling programs.
+They also have to use, and often maintain, office equipment, such as faxes, scanners, and printers.